 Some people will tell you that everything happens for a reason.
 I don’t believe that.
 Things only happen for a reason if we choose a reason, if we design a reason.
-If there is anything positive to come out of this, if there is any growth or value, then it will be because you create it.
+If there is anything positive to come out of this, if there is any growth or value, then it will only be because you create it.

-Make, or Break
+Make or Break

 Since then, I have realized that perhaps this approach can help others who are struggling.
 Perhaps what we say to the rape victim we could also offer to other people who are demoralized, people who have been victimized in other ways.

 Because maybe it’s advice that we can all use.
-Rape is an extreme, something that should never happen to anyone.1)But happens all too often.
-There are some estimates that 1 out of 3 women, and 1 out of 7 men, were sexually abused as children.
+Rape is an extreme, something that should never happen to anyone.But happens all too often.
+There are some estimates that 1 out of 3 women, and 1 out of 7 men, have been sexually assaulted or abused.
 But it’s also a metaphor for what we all face in much smaller ways.
-We will all be violated, beaten down and humiliated, often by other people, but sometimes just by circumstances.
-When that happens, we all have a strong drive to climb into a hole and accept their degradation and victimization.
+At times we are all violated, beaten down and humiliated, often by other people, but sometimes just by circumstances.
+When that happens, we all have a strong drive to climb into a hole and accept our feelings of degradation and victimization.

 So I hope I helped the young lady, and the other people with whom I have shared this insight.
 But I can’t be sure.
-Perhaps it will help you; it has certainly helped me, at least when I remember it.
+Perhaps it will help you; it has certainly helped me.

 Which, I suppose, is the first step in simply living.